RichieGarafola/Housing_Price_Sentiment_Advisor/Project 2/README.md

 Create an investment tool that will allow the user to predict the trends of real estate by analyzing the increase in housing prices as it relates to the mortgage rates.
 The tool will analyze historical mortgage rates and look for confluence and divergence between the housing prices and mortgage rates.
 Using the 30yr and 15yr mortgage rates as an indicator we can predict the future outlook of the housing market.
 The sentiment will be gauged by using NLP to see if there is a correlation with sentiment on twitter and our predictor.
 We can use this tool to assess the correlations and judge if it is the right time to look for houses.

 ## **Our Challenge**
-- The Case-Shiller Home Price Index is delivered on a monthly basis.
+The Case-Shiller Home Price Index is delivered on a monthly basis.
 Although our data originates in 1987, 12 data points a year is not a lot.
-We decided to use both forward fill to get the monthly data to be “delivered” daily so we have more data points.
-Also to use the non biased data sets to get the real picture.
+We decided to do 2 variations of our study.
+First we will **modify** our data by using a forward fill method which assigns the data that was delivered at the beginning of the month to fill all days in the month until the next delivery the following month.
+This will give us approximately 30x more data than the original dataset.
-- Using the ***Non biased*** data gives the Group a more _REAL_ outlook on what is going on in the housing market The Case-Shiller Home Price Index only provided us with about _680 Data Points_.
-This was considered **low** to us.
-Using the Foward Fill method to fill in data in between the months we get our **biased** data
+Next we will use the **original** dataset as we ultimately want to be as unbiased as possible although it has less data points, it is true to delivery.
+This will give us the real picture.

 Biased : https://github.com/RichieGarafola/Project2_Housing_Price_Sentiment_Advisor/blob/main/Project%202/Project_2_Housing_price_sentiment_Advisor(Biased).ipynb